HenrikStiernstedt/Quiz/README.md

 npm install request
 npm install gm

-To start teh server, run `node index.js`
+To start the server, run `node index.js`

 The server will now listen to port 3000.